mattischrome/console-blog/content/posts/in-the-space-between-this-and-that/index.md

 - News
 - Sixteen
 title: In the space between this and that
-heroImage: ../../assets/images/defaultHero.jpg
-description: Britain voted to leave the EU this week.
-It made for an angry and confused Friday morning.
-I posted
 ---
 Britain voted to leave the EU this week.
 It made for an angry and confused Friday morning.
 I posted snippy comments on Facebook at a rate of about one every fifteen minutes.
 I also knew that there was nothing I could do.
 Even when you feel like Charlton Heston at the end of &quot;Planet of the Apes&quot;, you have to suck it up and accept that sometimes things don&#39;t go as you like.